Drawing a Fill Circle in Android

 In the previous code:

-1. Yous create a Paint object and set its color.
+object and set its color. - Then, you create a

-3. You movement to the top-left corner, P1, without cartoon a line.
+object. - You movement to the top-left corner, P1, without cartoon a line.
 This is similar moving a pencil to a starting point without touching the newspaper.

-4. Next, y'all add a straight line that starts at P1 and ends at P2.
+- Next, y'all add a straight line that starts at P1 and ends at P2.

-5. And so, you add a straight line that starts at P2 and ends at P3: The point at the edge of where you volition start drawing the arc.
+- And so, you add a straight line that starts at P2 and ends at P3: The point at the edge of where you volition start drawing the arc.

-6. And then, starting from P3, add an arc in the upper one-half region of the avatar premises: The arc starts from the bending -180 degrees and sweeps past 180 degrees catastrophe at P4.
+- And then, starting from P3, add an arc in the upper one-half region of the avatar premises: The arc starts from the bending

-You pass fake as the last parameter to prevent starting a new sub-path for the arc.
-This tells Android that you want the arc on the same path.
+as the last parameter to prevent starting a new sub-path for the arc.
+This tells Android that you want the arc on the same path. - Next, you lot add together a straight line that starts from the current point and ends at P5 at the lesser-right corner.

-8. Yous end by calculation a straight line that starts from the current point P5 and ends at the given betoken P6 at the top-right corner.
+- Yous end by calculation a straight line that starts from the current point P5 and ends at the given betoken P6 at the top-right corner.

-9. Then y'all close the path past adding a straight line that starts at the current point P6 and ends at the beginning point on the path, P1.
+- Then y'all close the path past adding a straight line that starts at the current point P6 and ends at the beginning point on the path, P1.

-10. Finally, yous draw the backgroundPath on the canvas by passing it to drawPath() with paint.
+on the canvas by passing it todrawPath()

 In the previous code, you can collapse lines v and vi in a single line.
 Do you know how?
 Yous can find the solution in the spoiler below.